 Under the Quarantine Act, the federal government could make certain vaccines mandatory for travellers to Canada.
-For example, to prevent a communicable disease from entering the country or to avoid its rapid spread.
+The government could do this to prevent a communicable disease from entering the country or to avoid its rapid spread.

-The Quebec government has announced that the COVID-19 vaccination will not be mandatory, even though they have the power to do so under the Public Health Act.
+For now, the Quebec government has announced that the COVID-19 vaccination will not be mandatory for the general public, even though it has the power to do so under the Public Health Act.

 To learn more about the COVID-19 vaccination campaign, visit the website of the Quebec government.

 However, there’s an exception for all federal public servants, as well as members and reservists of the Royal Canadian Mounted Police (RCMP), whether they are working remotely or not.
 To learn about which federal workers must be vaccinated, visit the website of the Government of Canada.

 Employers in federal air, rail, and maritime transportation sectors must also put in place vaccination policies for their employees.
 Visit the Government of Canada’s website to learn more.